 Brian Bethune, chief U.S. financial economist for Global Insight, believes the takeover will have the effect of shaving 30 to 40 basis points off mortgage interest rates by the end of October.
 "Definitely we're going to see some relief on mortgage rates," he said.
 "We could see rates by the end of the year dip below 6%.
 That's the best news in the whole equation here."

 Bethune added, however, that the implicit government backing of Fannie and Freddie should help ease the credit crunch.
-"On net, it should have a slight positive effect on availability of capital," he said.
+"On net, it should have a slight positive effect on availability of capital," said Bethune.
 "I think some of these mortgage backed securities will get a lift.
 But it's not going to be a cure."

-Those dynamics, according to Ely, are driven by several factors that are outside the purview of the financial markets: the tightening of credit standards to pre-bubble levels and an overall decline in the pool of home buyers owing to creditworthiness, reduction in net household wealth due to home price declines (which he estimates at $1 trillion in aggregate) and changing preferences regarding size, styl,e and location of existing housing stock.
+Those dynamics, according to Ely, are driven by several factors that are outside the purview of the financial markets: The tightening of credit standards to pre-bubble levels and an overall decline in the pool of home buyers owing to creditworthiness, reduction in net household wealth due to home price declines (which he estimates at a trillion dollars in aggregate) and changing preferences regarding size, style and location of existing housing stock.

 The takeover generated a mostly positive response from home builders.